haskellcamargo/pragmatic-functional-javascript/the-second-chance.md

 This is really variant with the implementation, but in languages that can track all sort of effects, you get parallelism and the possibility of clustering your program for free.

+### Optimization

+Functional languages tend to be a lot easier to optimize and are more predictable for compilers.
+Knowing all sort of things that can haven in a program gives the possibility to the compiler to know the semantics of your code before even running it.
+Haskell can be even faster than C if you write idiomatic code!
+The main JavaScript engine, V8, has invested extensivily in otimizations for the functional paradigm.